 Several states require by statute or court rule that this information be made available, others no doubt make it available by policy or informally.
 See, e.g., NEB.
 REV. STAT. § 29-2264(1) (order on completion of probation "shall include information on restoring other civil rights through the pardon process, including application to and hearing by the Board of Pardons"); Az.
 R. CRIM.
 P. 29.1 ("Prior to his or her absolute discharge, a probationer shall receive from his or her probation officer, or the court if there is no probation officer, a written notice of the opportunity to have his or her civil rights restored, to withdraw his or her plea of guilty or no contest, or to vacate his or her conviction."); 15 CAL.
-CODE REGS. § 2511(B)(7) (requiring advice to parolees of "procedure for obtaining a Certificate of Rehabilitation"); cf. Md.
-Code, CRIM Proc. § 6-232(a) (requiring notice of right to have conviction expunged in certain circumstances); Md.
+CODE REGS. § 2511(B)(7) (requiring advice to parolees of "procedure for obtaining a Certificate of Rehabilitation"); N.Y.
+R. UNIF.
+TRIAL COURTS § 200.9(a) ("Whenever a defendant has been sentenced to a period of probation . . . and if such defendant is apparently eligible . . . the probation officer . . . shall inform the defendant of his right to make application . . . for a certificate of relief from disabilities, and shall provide such defendant with the required forms . . . to make application to the court if he or she should wish to do so.") cf. Md.
+Code, Crim Proc. § 6-232(a) (requiring notice of right to have conviction expunged in certain circumstances); Md.
 Rules, Rule 4-329 (same).